Greeks in Italy: Griko people

 The Griko people are a population group in Italy of ultimately Greek origin which still exists today in the Italian regions of Calabria and Apulia.
 The Griko people traditionally spoke the Griko language, a form of the Greek language combining ancient Doric and Byzantine Greek elements.
 Some believe that the origins of the Griko language may ultimately be traced to the colonies of Magna Graecia.
 Greeks were the dominant population element of some regions in the south of Italy, especially Calabria, the Salento, parts of Lucania and Sicily until the 12th century.
-Over the past centuries the Griko have been heavily influenced by the Catholic Church and Latin culture and as a result, many Griko have become largely assimilated into mainstream Italian culture, though once numerous, the Griko are now limited, most of them having become absorbed into the surrounding Italian element.
+Over the past centuries the Griko have been heavily influenced by the Catholic Church and Italian culture and as a result, many Griko have become largely assimilated into mainstream Italian culture, though once numerous, the Griko are now limited, most of them having become absorbed into the surrounding Italian element.
 The Griko language is severely endangered due to language shift towards Italian and large-scale internal migration to the cities in recent decades.
 The Griko community is currently estimated at 60,000 members.

 Immigrants

-After World War II, a large number of Greeks immigrated to countries abroad, mostly to the United States, Canada, Australia, New Zealand, The United Kingdom, Argentina, Brazil, Norway, Germany, United Arab Emirates, and Singapore. however, a smaller number of diaspora migrants from Greece entered Italy from World War II onwards, today the Greek diaspora community consists of some 30,000 people, the majority of whom are located in Rome and Central Italy.
+After World War II, a large number of Greeks immigrated to countries abroad, mostly to The United States, Canada, Australia, New Zealand, The United Kingdom, Argentina, Brazil, Norway, Germany, The United Arab Emirates, and Singapore.
+However, a smaller number of diaspora migrants from Greece entered Italy from World War II onwards, today the Greek diaspora community consists of some 30,000 people, the majority of whom are located in Rome and Central Italy.